Submit a ticket My Tickets

 Notes:

-• Make sure to replace yourschool.learnworlds.com (or yourschool.mylearnworlds.com) with your LearnWolrds school URL.
+• Make sure to replace yourschool.learnworlds.com (or yourschool.mylearnworlds.com, yourschool.getlearnworlds.com) with your LearnWorlds school URL.

 • Do not include the https:// before your LearnWorlds URL or the / after.